Introduction

 Recap of Chain-of-Thought Fundamentals

 The question of whether AI can truly reason like humans is a big topic in the field, with some thinking it might be a step toward artificial general intelligence (AGI).
-One method explored to enhance AI's reasoning is Chain-of-Thought (CoT) prompting.
+One method explored to enhance AI's reasoning is CoT prompting.
 Unlike zero-shot prompting, which doesn’t provide any examples, or few-shot prompting, which includes a few examples, CoT prompting adds detailed reasoning steps to the examples.
 This makes it particularly useful for tasks that require more complex and logical thinking.

 Image Credit: CoT Original Paper